Where to Stay in Aso with Kids: A Family Guide to Kumamoto’s Volcano Highlands (2026)

 Aso Grandvrio Resort — full-resort with kids pool

-The biggest hotel in the Aso caldera area, with outdoor pool (summer), kids buffet, family rooms with 4 beds, on-site onsen, and direct access to highland pasture.
-Best for families who want a one-stop resort base.
+The biggest hotel in the Aso caldera area, with an outdoor pool (summer), a kids buffet, and family rooms sleeping four.

 • Hours: Check-in 15:00 / Check-out 11:00